HAWAII SCOTS

 The following text was gleaned from various sources, much of it based on information contained in a fabulous book "The Story of Scots in Hawaii" published by 'The Caledonian Society of Hawaii', and available from the Maui Celtic 'Storefront' on the right.

-The British ships 'Resolution' and 'Discovery' sighted the Islands in January 1778.
+The British ships 'Resolution' and 'Discovery' sighted the Hawaiian Islands in January 1778.
 Mostly crewed by Englishmen, there were also a few Scots, Irish, and Welshmen.
 The famous explorer Capt.
-James Cook, thought of as a Yorkshireman, was actually the son of a Scottish carpenter.
+James Cook, thought of as a Yorkshireman, was actually the son of a Scottish carpenter, also James Cook.
 With him was William Anderson, a young Scotsman - the ships surgeon and naturalist - and the artist John Webber.
 These men were, as far as we know, the first Europeans to step ashore on the Hawaiian Islands, on Kauai, on January 21st 1778.
 Cook was initially mistaken for a reincarnation of the Hawaiian god Lono.
 The ships returned a year later to Hawaii, again to a fine welcome, and stayed several weeks.
 Soon after leaving, they were caught in gale force weather and damaged, and the ships limped back into Kealakekua Bay in Hawaii to a cooler reception -- maybe this was not Lono after all.
 Probably due to a misunderstanding by the visitors, of the concept of the Hawaiians' (and most ancient cultures) notion of communal property, a series of events ended on February 14th, 1779 , in an out of control retreat by Cook and his sailors, and during a skirmish Capt.
 James Cook died.

 Over

-the years visiting Scots came and went, but the earliest settler may have been
+the years visiting Scots came and went, but the earliest settler may have been a Captain Stewart, who stayed in Kawaihae, Hawai'i, and served King Kamehameha, king

 of Hawai'i Island, who had conquered Maui, Moloka'i and Lana'i, and in 1810 he